grantcarthew/notes-google-cloud-architect/Study Plan.md

 * Serverless architecture.
 * Application supporting technologies such as message queues etc.

-The reason for the using or not using the design components in the above list is not part of this study plan.
+The reason for using or not using the design components in the above list is not part of this study plan.

 ## Study Plan Steps